Email Thread Groups

 Once email threading is complete, there are a variety of views and functions available to aid in efficient review.
 To see a list of all unique threads/groups, navigate to the Browse screen and from the left side menu bar, expand the section “Groups” and click Email Thread Groups.

-To view a list of the documents contained within a particular thread, simply click on the group.
+To view a list of the emails contained within a particular thread, simply click on the thread group.
 This will take you to the Browse screen where you can: